Signature Kernel Scoring Rule: A Spatio-Temporal Diagnostic for Probabilistic Weather Forecasting: Introduction

-Specific details of implementation are found in the appendix.
+All figures, scorecard generation code, results, trained models, and training regimes can be found in the following GitHub repository \href{https://github.com/SignatureKernelScoreWeatherForecasting/Signature-Kernel-Scoring-Rule-A-Spatio-Temporal-Diagnostic-for-Probabilistic-Weather-Forecasting}{here}.
 Explanation of evaluation metrics used are in Appendix \ref{app:A}.
-Objective functions and implementation approaches for evaluation and training are found in Appendix \ref{app:B} and Section \ref{sec:5}.
-Comments on numerical stability and Weatherbench data are found in Appendix \ref{app:D} and \ref{app:E}.
+The extended theory behind the signature kernel can be found in Appendix \ref{sigexplain}, \ref{discretedata}, \ref{sigaug} and \ref{strictlyproper}.
+Extended objective functions and implementation approaches for evaluation and training used in Section \ref{sec:5} are found in Appendix \ref{app:B}.
+An additional illustrative experiment on signature behaviour is shown in Appendix \ref{discrimpower}.
+Comments on WeatherBench data are found in Appendix \ref{app:E}.
+Figures of model architecture and additional training results are found in Appendix \ref{app:F} and \ref{app:G}.
+Further discussion of extensions and limitations of the work is found in Appendix \ref{limits}.